Wake Up Love

 "Wake Up Love" is a song by American singer Teyana Taylor, released as a single from her third studio album, The Album, on June 12, 2020, through GOOD Music and Def Jam Recordings.
-It features her husband Iman Shumpert.
+It features her then-husband Iman Shumpert.
 Taylor co-wrote the song with Shumpert, Cardiak, Steve M. Thornton II and Kesington Kross.
 The song's accompanying music video was released simultaneously during the song's release.